 The pictures and videos themselves don’t require an explanation as they clearly show the curvature.
 But here we add perspective lines to emphasize the curvature.
 If the Earth is flat, then the vanishing point should intersect the horizon line.
 But they are clearly above the horizon line.
 This fact shows us the dip of the horizon and proves the curvature of the Earth.

 “But, The Towers Are Not Straight!”

-There are some objections within the community of flat-Earth victims.
+There are some objections in the community of flat-Earth victims.
 Some say the towers are not straight.

 - Soundly did observations from both sides.
 If they are not straight, it will be very apparent from the pictures.
-But in reality, the pictures show the same curvature.
+But in reality, the photos show the same curvature.